Neha-005/Web-Dev-II_SA-1_Clone-Tasks/README.md

 1) Responsive Layout and Typography for a blog post about the Erased Tapes Records music label.
 2) Advanced Layout for a fictional movie streaming service website called 'watch.it.'
-Each project emphasizes creating responsive, accessible, and user-friendly layouts using CSS Grid, Flexbox, and CSS media queries, ensuring compatibility across various screen sizes.
+Each project emphasizes creating responsive, accessible, user-friendly layouts using CSS Grid, Flexbox, and CSS media queries, ensuring compatibility across various screen sizes.

 _______________________________________________________________________________________________________________________________